Josh Barkan (U.S./Mexico)Monday, April 16, 2018 @ 8 p.m. - 9:30 p.m.

 (1.5 hrs. approximate run time)

 Join us for a reading with Josh Barkan, who will read from his highly praised new short story collection, Mexico.
+This reading will be followed by a moderated discussion with Mexican-Colombian writer/PEN Fusion award-winner Adriana E. Ramírez.

 “Masterful stories that peel away at the thin border between everyday life and profane violence in modern-day Mexico.” — Kirkus (starred review)